 The southern section of the Northern Counties Orphanage (the Philipson Memorial Orphan Asylum for boys) had by that time become the Princess Mary Maternity Hospital, the place where I was later to enter the world.
 Thus began my connection with Tankerville Terrace, later reaffirmed, as fate would have it, by a happy and fulfilling 29 year teaching career at Newcastle Church High School.

 I joined Church High as a teacher of English in September 1985, which turned out to be the School’s Centenary year.
 Sadly, I missed the main celebrations which all took place in the second half of the previous academic year.
 However, I clearly remember an excited buzz about the place when I arrived for my interview in May – one of the reasons I was so pleased when my application was successful.
 In my time there, the old High School building was extended on two further occasions, either side of The Millennium, before merger was to change its administrative history once again.
-This blog records the physical changes to the Tankerville site in preparation for its reopening as Newcastle High School for Girls in September 2016.
+This blog began as a record of the changes to the Tankerville site in preparation for its reopening as Newcastle High School for Girls in September 2016.
 I really do believe that everything in life comes full circle, a belief that has only been strengthened by this research.
 As I blog about the ending of Church High School, it was fascinating to discover that the person who wrote the letter which brought the School into being, Sir Benjamin Chapman Brown, and I partially share the same name.

 In 1984 to mark the Centenary, Kevin Brown was commissioned to research and write an updated School History and to catalogue the School Archives.
 The former was published as part of The Centenary Book of the Newcastle Upon Tyne Church High School, 1885-1985 compiled by Helen Scott and Elizabeth Wise; after cataloguing, the latter were deposited with Tyne & Wear Archives.